 In November 2017, Becket intervened on behalf of the Little Sisters of the Poor in California and Pennsylvania.
 The Pennsylvania court refused to let the Little Sisters intervene in the case, or even argue in court.
 A week later, the Pennsylvania court temporarily blocked the new rule that gave the Little Sisters a religious exemption.
 Becket immediately appealed both rulings.
 Oral argument was held on March 23, 2018 to decide whether the Sisters will be allowed to intervene in the case, and on April 24, 2018, the Little Sisters’ motion for intervention was granted.
+On January 14, 2019, the court ruled against them – a decision which the Little Sisters immediately appealed.
+The Third Circuit is scheduled to hear oral argument in May 2019.

-On behalf of the Little Sisters, Becket has argued all along that the government has many ways to provide services to women who want them as well as protect the Little Sisters.
+Becket has argued all along that the government has many ways to provide services to women who want them as well as protect the Little Sisters.
 Neither the federal government nor the state governments need nuns to help them give out contraceptives.